 Systems initiatives are organized efforts to improve a system and its impacts.
 They can be publicly or privately funded or a combination of the two.
 Systems initiatives in the early childhood field may have different labels, such as systems building, systems change, or systems reform.
 Yet systems initiatives are best understood by their focus or by the areas of the system they are trying to improve.
 Specifically, an early childhood systems initiative might focus on one or more of the following five areas:

 Context:

-Improving the political context that surrounds the system so it produces the policy and funding changes needed to create and sustain it programs and acl services that co produce results that for children and im families for
+Improving the political context that surrounds the system so it produces the policy and funding changes needed to create and sustain it

+Establishing high-performance programs and services that produce results for children and families